 Financial aid is also be available to successful applicants for whom the travel costs associated with participation in NYO Jazz present a financial hardship.
 Additional details will be available upon acceptance.

-Lead Donors: Hope and Robert F. Smith; Beatrice Santo Domingo
+Lead donors: Hope and Robert F. Smith; Marina Kellen French and the Anna-Maria and Stephen Kellen Foundation; and Beatrice Santo Domingo